 In the case of hypothyroidism if you want to consume spirulina at the beginning you should consult a doctor.
 Although the alga spirulina contains a minimal amount of iodine, it can influence the thyroid gland.
 It is recommended that people with hypothyroidism always consume minimal doses, and go up week by week.
 Spirulina is generally contraindicated (should not be used in the case in question) for hyperthyroidism.

 Pregnant women and young children should consult with a qualified healthcare professional before deciding to consume spirulina.

 Patients with kidney failure or problems with the kidneys need to limit protein intake to alleviate elevated toxin levels and protect kidney function.
 Therefore, before consuming spirulina consult with your doctor or dietetic professional and establish the suitability to consume spirulina and the appropriate dose.

-Limiting protein intake for above mentioned patients does not mean taking any protein, as these are essential for the maintenance of normal body activities.
-You should only control and reduce your intake to reduce extra loads on the kidneys, always strive to have the highest quality of protein.
+Limiting protein intake for the above-mentioned patients does not mean taking any protein, as these are essential for the maintenance of normal body activities.
+You should only control and reduce your intake to reduce extra loads on the kidneys and always strive to have the highest quality of protein.
 In this sense, spirulina is a good choice as it is a complete protein that contains all the essential amino acids we need, although it contains less methionine*, cysteine** and lysine*** compared to meat, egg and milk proteins.

 *amino acid, organic compound, A lipotropic, sulphur containing essential amino acid, C 5 H 11 NO 2 S, found in most protein.

-**amino acid A sulphur-containing nonessential amino acid C 3 H 7 NO 2 S found in most animal proteins; it readily oxidizes to cystine.
+**amino acid A sulphur-containing nonessential amino acid C 3 H 7 NO 2 S found in most animal proteins; it readily oxidizes to cysteine.

 ***amino acid An essential amino acid, C 6 H 14 N 2 O 2 .